kawaMANMI/kawaMANMI/README.md

 Hi There,

+- Recently joined the Mathematics Institute at the University of Warwick, I will be focusing on multiscale modeling of batteries using @PyBaMM as part of the @Multiscale Modelling project at the @Faraday Institution.
 - Succefully Completed an intensive  software development course with CodeYourFuture CYF (https://codeyourfuture.io/).
 - Completed several bootcamp courses including web development, Data Analysis and Data Science in 2021-2022.
 - I am looking for a job either in Coding (Software Development) or related to Mathematical Modeling.